oasis-open/cti-documentation/stix/compare.md

 - JSON vs. XML

-Whereas STIX 1 was serialized using eXtensible Mark-up Language (XML), STIX 2 specifies JavaScript Object Notation (JSON) as the “Mandatory To Implement” (MTI) serialization, i.e. it requires implementations to, at a minimum, support JSON serialization.
+Whereas STIX 1 was serialized using eXtensible Mark-up Language (XML), STIX 2 specifies JavaScript Object Notation (JSON) as the “Mandatory To Implement” (MTI) serialization, i.e. it requires implementations to, at a minimum, [support JSON serialization](https://docs.oasis-open.org/cti/stix/v2.1/os/stix-v2.1-os.html#_vj2dopx186bb).
 Though both XML and JSON have their own benefits, the CTI TC determined that JSON was more lightweight, preferred by most developers, and easier to understand while being sufficient to express the semantics of STIX.

-STIX 2.x requires implementations to [support JSON serialization](https://docs.oasis-open.org/cti/stix/v2.1/cs01/stix-v2.1-cs01.html#_vj2dopx186bb), while STIX 1.x was defined using XML.
-Though both XML and JSON have benefits, the CTI TC determined that JSON was more lightweight, and sufficient to express the semantics of cyber threat intelligence information.
-It is simpler to use and increasingly preferred by developers.

 - STIX™ Domain Objects

 STIX 1 allowed certain objects to be defined within other objects (e.g., a TTP could be defined within an Indicator) in addition to being defined outside any other object (i.e., at the “top-level” of a STIX document).
-In STIX 2, all STIX Domain Objects (SDOs) are peers that are defined at the top-level of a STIX document, rather than being embedded in other objects.
+In STIX 2, all objects in STIX 2.x are [at the top-level](https://docs.oasis-open.org/cti/stix/v2.1/os/stix-v2.1-os.html#_nrhq5e9nylke), rather than being embedded in other objects.
 This change simplifies the parsing and storage of STIX 2 objects.

 During the development of the STIX 2 SDOs the community felt that the generic TTP object (tactics, techniques, procedures) and Exploit Target object from STIX 1 were semantically-overloaded, so these have been split into separate top-level objects (Attack Pattern, Malware, Tool and Vulnerability) with a tighter focus on their respective use-cases in STIX 2.

-All objects in STIX 2.x are [at the top-level](https://docs.oasis-open.org/cti/stix/v2.1/cs01/stix-v2.1-cs01.html#_1j0vun2r7rgb), rather than being embedded in other objects.
-These objects are called STIX Domain Objects (SDO).
-Some object properties use a reference to another object’s id directly (e.g., created\_by\_ref), but most relationships are expressed using the top-level Relationship object.

-The generic TTP (tactics, techniques, procedures) and Exploit Target types from STIX 1.X have been split into separate top-level objects (Attack Pattern, Malware, Tool and Vulnerability) with specific purposes in STIX 2.

 **Note**: The IDs in these examples have been simplified to them easier to read.
 STIX 2 requires that IDs contain UUIDs after the `--`.